-Jane Mangini crushes keyboards.
-She played in the Boston music scene with local bands before she migrated to Bang Music in New York City, where she wrote award-winning commercial sountracks and jingles.
+Jane Mangini attended Berklee College of Music and played keyboards in the Boston music scene with local bands in the 1980s before she migrated to Bang Music in New York City, where she had a very long and successful run writing/performing award-winning commercial soundtracks and jingles.

-In 2005, O’2L released the acclaimed CD Doyle’s Brunch, written, performed, produced and mixed by Jane.
-Two years later, in 2007, O’2L released Eat a Pickle, a favorite of Jane’s fans, but no longer available.
+In 2005, O’2L released the acclaimed Doyle’s Brunch album, written, performed, produced and mixed by Jane.

 Flash forward to Jane’s next performance collaboration, Guter Hund released in 2015, including 11 tracks written, arranged, and produced by Jane, and featuring special guests Angus Clark, Jon Bivona, Jesse Adam-Lukowsky, Kiku Collins, Dave Loughlin, Travis Cown, The Cropdusters (Cindy Loughlin, Tricia Moran, Kathy Morrow McMillan, Patty Morrow Coen, Karen Murray Dumond), Rick Berlin and the Nickel and Dime Band, and Pete Weiss.

 The following year, 2016, she wrote and produced another Guter Hund album, this one titled Irische Frau, a playful collaboration with friends, featuring extraordinary performances and Jane’s fierce fingers.

 Before O’2L disbanded, in 2007 they recorded an album called Eat a Pickle, their homage to the third album by the Allman Brothers Band titled Eat a Peach (1972).
 September 2020 Eat a Pickle will be available upon request as a CD for $15 sent by email to email@example.com via PayPal.